-Accounting ratios help an excellent deal in explaining the changes being within the business. the knowledge of change helps the operation an excellent deal in understanding the present pitfalls and openings and allows the business to try its own Geek (StrengthWeakness- Occasion- Trouble) analysis.
+Accounting ratios help an excellent deal in explaining the changes within the business. the knowledge of change helps the operation an excellent deal in understanding the present pitfalls and openings and allows the business to try its own Geek (StrengthWeakness- Occasion- Trouble) analysis.

 6. Colorful comparisons

 Accounting ratios help comparisons with certain marks to assess whether an establishment’s performance is voguish or else.
-For this thing, the profitability, liquidity, solvency, etc., of a business, perhaps compared (i) over a variety of counting ages with itself (Intra-firm Comparison/ Time Series Analysis), (ii) with other business. enterprises (Inter-firm Comparison/Cross-sectional Analysis) and (iii) with morals set for that establishment/ assiduity (comparison with a typical (or assiduity prospects).
+For this thing, the profitability, liquidity, solvency, etc., of a business, perhaps compared (i) over a variety of counting ages with itself (Intra-firm Comparison/ Time Series Analysis), (ii) with other businesses. enterprises (Inter-firm Comparison/Cross-sectional Analysis) and (iii) with morals set for that establishment/ assiduity (comparison with typical (or assiduity prospects).